mlkt12/android-rx-samples/README.md

 # rx-samples
-How to use reactive extensions (RxJava)
+How to use reactive extensions in Android (RxJava)